MichaelCurrin/static-sites-generator-resources/Jekyll/setup_and_run.md

 #### System dependencies

 1. Follow instructions under [Jekyll Guides](https://jekyllrb.com/docs/installation/#guides) for your OS to install or update `ruby`.
 This will make the `gem` command available.
 2. Install the Jekyll gem at the user level.
-By default, tihs will install to the `~/.gems` directory.
+By default, this will install to the `~/.gems` directory.
     ```bash
     $ gem install --user-install bundler jekyll
     ```